AlgoLab/gpps/README.md

 methods (ILP and Hill Climbing) in a single pipeline.
 The usage of the two sub-modules, that can be run independently, is described below.

-The entire workflow can be run in the example as:
+The entire workflow can be run on the example files using all the arguments with:
-`./gpps -f data/examples/ex_scs.txt -a 0.1 -b 10e-4 -k 1 -o example -c 16 -t 300 -d 4 -N 50 -M 200 -n data/examples/ex_names.txt`
+`./gpps -f data/examples/ex_scs.txt -a 0.1 -b 10e-4 -k 1 -o example -c 16 -t 100 -d 4 -N 50 -M 200 -n data/examples/ex_names.txt`

+Alternatively it can be run only with the required arguments:
+`./gpps -f data/examples/ex_scs.txt -a 0.1 -b 10e-4 -k 1 -o example`

 The method will produce in the folder `example` the files:
 - `ex_scs.ilp.extended.out` produced by `gpps_ilp` is the expected extended matrix.